 Want the best of both worlds?
 Try a job at a large company that has locations all over the country.
 That way, you will be able to work there over the summer and, perhaps, transfer locations to work part-time while in school.

-Note: If that’s the only reason you want to work there, let them know that’s your plan so that you’re sure it will work out.
-Otherwise, you may regret taking the position if you are not able to transfer!
+Note: if that's the only reason you want to work there, let your employer know what your plan is so that you're sure it will out for you.
+Otherwise, you may regret taking the position if you're not able to transfer.